Requirements Prior to General Examination

 In the third year, most teaching fellows devote two-fifths TIME to teaching, the remainder to work on the dissertation.
 The fourth year may be devoted entirely to writing the dissertation or to a combination of teaching and research.
 Students who have passed the General Examination may teach three-fifths TIME for four years, with the following exception: those who have taught fewer than 16 term-fifths may be appointed in a fifth year up to that total.

-Requirements relating to courses, seminar (research) papers, languages, and quantitative methods should normally be completed before the General Examination, that is, during the first two years of graduate work.
-In special circumstances, a student may defer the fulfillment of two half-courses or two of the following until after the General Examination:
+Requirements relating to courses, seminars (research) papers, quantitative methods and political theory should normally be completed before the General Examination, that is, during the first two years of graduate work.
+In special circumstances, a student may defer fulfillment of two half-courses or two of the following until after the General Examination:

 Within six months of passing the General Examination, the student must have fulfilled one of these deferred requirements.
 Within 12 months, he or she must have completed both deferred requirements.